 When coffee was over, Colonel Fitzwilliam reminded Elizabeth of having promised to play to him; and she sat down directly to the instrument.
 He drew a chair near her.
-Lady Catherine listened to half a song, and then talked, as before, to her other nephew; till the latter walked away from her, and making with his usual deliberation towards the pianoforte stationed himself so as to command a full view of the fair performer's countenance.
-Elizabeth saw what he was doing, and at the first convenient pause, turned to him with an arch smile, and said:
+Lady Catherine listened to half a song, and then talked, as before, to her other nephew; till the latter walked away from her, and moving with his usual deliberation towards the pianoforte, stationed himself so as to command a full view of the fair performer's countenance.
+Elizabeth saw what he was doing, and at the first convenient pause turned to him with an arch smile, and said,-

-'You mean to frighten me, Mr. Darcy, by coming in all this state to hear me?
-I will not be alarmed though your sister does play so well.
+"You mean to frighten me, Mr. Darcy, by coming in all this state to hear me.
+But I will not be alarmed, though your sister does play so well.
 There is a stubbornness about me that never can bear to be frightened at the will of others.
-My courage always rises at every attempt to intimidate me.'
+My courage always rises with every attempt to intimidate me."

-'I shall not say you are mistaken,' he replied, 'because you could not really believe me to entertain any design of alarming you; and I have had the pleasure of your acquaintance long enough to know that you find great enjoyment in occasionally professing opinions which in fact are not your own.'
+"I shall not say that you are mistaken," he replied, "because you could not really believe me to entertain any design of alarming you; and I have had the pleasure of your acquaintance long enough to know, that you find great enjoyment in occasionally professing opinions which, in fact, are not your own."

-Elizabeth laughed heartily at this picture of herself, and said to Colonel Fitzwilliam, 'Your cousin will give you a very pretty notion of me, and teach you not to believe a word I say.
-I am particularly unlucky in meeting with a person so able to expose my real character, in a part of the world where I had hoped to pass myself off with some degree of credit.
-Indeed, Mr. Darcy, it is very ungenerous in you to mention all that you knew to my disadvantage in Hertfordshire and, give me leave to say, very impolitic too-for it is provoking me to retaliate, and such things may come out as will shock your relations to hear.'
+Elizabeth laughed heartily at this picture of herself, and said to Colonel Fitzwilliam, "Your cousin will give you a very pretty notion of me, and teach you not to believe a word I say.
+I am particularly unlucky in meeting with a person so well able to expose my real character, in a part of the world where I had hoped to pass myself off with some degree of credit.
+Indeed, Mr. Darcy, it is very ungenerous in you to mention all that you knew to my disadvantage in Hertfordshire-and, give me leave to say, very impolitic too-for it is provoking me to retaliate, and such things may come out as will shock your relations to hear."

-'I am not afraid of you,' said he, smilingly.
+"I am not afraid of you," said he, smilingly.

-'Pray let me hear what you have to accuse him of,' cried Colonel Fitzwilliam.
-'I should like to know how he behaves among strangers.'
+"Pray let me hear what you have to accuse him of," cried Colonel Fitzwilliam.
+"I should like to know how he behaves among strangers."

-'You shall hear then-but prepare yourself for something very dreadful.
+"You shall hear, then-but prepare for something very dreadful.
 The first time of my ever seeing him in Hertfordshire, you must know, was at a ball-and at this ball, what do you think he did?
+He danced only four dances!
+I am sorry to pain you, but so it was.
 He danced only four dances, though gentlemen were scarce; and, to my certain knowledge, more than one young lady was sitting down in want of a partner.
-Mr. Darcy, you cannot deny the fact.'
-'I had not at that time the honour of knowing any lady in the assembly beyond my own party.'
+Mr. Darcy, you cannot deny the fact."

+"I had not at that time the honour of knowing any lady in the assembly beyond my own party."

-'True; and nobody can ever be introduced in a ball-room.
+"True; and nobody can ever be introduced in a ball-room.
 Well, Colonel Fitzwilliam, what do I play next?
-My fingers wait your orders.'
+My fingers wait your orders."

-'Perhaps,' said Darcy, 'I should have judged better, had I sought an introduction; but I am ill-qualified to recommend myself to strangers.'
+"Perhaps," said Darcy, "I should have judged better had I sought an introduction, but I am ill-qualified to recommend myself to strangers."

-'Shall we ask your cousin the reason of this?' said Elizabeth, still addressing Colonel Fitzwilliam.
-'Shall we ask him why a man of sense and education, and who has lived in the world, is ill qualified to recommend himself to strangers?'
+"Shall we ask your cousin the reason of this?" said Elizabeth, still addressing Colonel Fitzwilliam.
+"Shall we ask him why a man of sense and education, and who has lived in the world, is ill-qualified to recommend himself to strangers?"

-'I can answer your question,' said Fitzwilliam, 'without applying to him.
-It is because he will not give himself the trouble.'
+"I can answer your question," said Fitzwilliam, "without applying to him.
+It is because he will not give himself the trouble."